- ORDER: Passeriformes

 - The Golden-crowned Sparrow arrives earlier and stays longer on its California wintering grounds than almost any other bird species.

 - When day length increases in the spring, the Golden-crowned Sparrow detects the change through photoreceptors (light-sensitive cells).
 Its body responds by putting on fat and getting an urge to migrate.

 - The oldest Golden-crowned Sparrow on record was at least 10 years, 6 months old.
-It was caught by a bird bander in California and released.
+It was caught by a bird bander in California in 1970 and released.